MihaiSereanu/react_goals/README.md

 ### Goal Manager Thingie

-Using Airtable API for dummy data and styled-components for the first time.
+Using Airtable API for dummy data and styled-components